 In 2015, the Arizona Violent Death Reporting System found that over one 18-month period of time, the risk of suicide to Arizona veterans was 3-4x higher than the general population.
-This was despite the significant resources and effort invested in suicide prevention on the national level by both the U.S. Department of Defense and U.S. Department of Veterans Affairs.
+Despite the significant resources and effort invested in suicide prevention on the national level by both the U.S. Department of Defense and the U.S. Department of Veterans Affairs.

 Establishing the Foundation

 The Office of the late Senator John McCain was instrumental in setting the conditions for this partnership.
 He and his team advocated having Arizona designated as a pilot program site under the Clay Hunt Suicide Prevention for American Veterans Act, which provided an avenue for formal partnership between the VA entities within Arizona, the Coalition, Arizona Department of Veterans’ Services and all of the key stakeholders.
 This established the foundation upon which Be Connected was built.

 Learning From the Past, Advancing Into the Future

 With this foundation, the partners embarked on a year-long strategic planning process to determine a path forward for addressing suicide with an upstream prevention approach.
 Fortunately, the team was well prepared to undertake this work.
 Several years prior, the Arizona National Guard experienced the highest rate of suicide in the history of the organization from 2008 – 2010.
 As a result, the Adjutant General made suicide prevention the number one priority, and the Coalition team created the Be Resilient program.
 Due to this program, there were zero suicides for three consecutive years from 2011 – 2013.

 The team took this experience and mapped out a program that would take the lessons learned on what was effective and expand it to reach Arizona’s 500,000+ service members, veterans, family members and their communities, and Be Connected was born.